stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 The GLFW library is now fully supported by the new framework, other than the following which are deferred until later:

-* Callback support for GLFW devices (temporarily hacked out).
+* Callback support for GLFW devices is temporarily hacked out.

 * The `glfwGetRequiredInstanceExtensions` edge case is hard-coded for the moment.